Digitix08/source-code_pgSQL/README.md

 # source-code for PostgreSQL
-source-code login page Modified for pgsql
+source-code login system, modified for pgsql

 Replace the "dummy" text with your pgSQL user and do the same thing for pass and dbname